 Ultimately, Hawaiian knowledge was empirical, based on repeated observations of patterns in the universe.
 Such patterns extended to entire islands, seen in the traditional land management system, wherein an island was divided into natural watersheds (ahupua‘a) extending from mountaintop to deep sea, ensuring access to the full range of natural resources for people living within an ahupua‘a.

 Ahupua‘a boundaries of the Island of O‘ahu (black) show remarkable optimization of access to ecological system resources.Hawaiian science was intensely practical, since lives of thousands of people on a limited landbase was dependent on its application.
 Agricultural engineering of the wet lowlands supported a population of a similar order of magnitude as today (about 1 million) -- now precariously dependent on global importation of food and other resources.

-Hawaiian science was manipulative, repeatable, promulgated via stories and chants, tested, adaptive, and thus of great value to modern conservation.
+Hawaiian science was empirical, experimental, repeatable, promulgated via stories and chants, tested, adaptive, and thus of great value to modern conservation.